apache/kvrocks/docs/metadata-design.md

 #### list metadata

-Redis list also organized by metadata and sub keys-values, and sub key is index instead of user key.  metadata like below:
+Redis list also organized by metadata and sub keys-values, and sub key is index instead of the user key.  metadata like below:

 ```shell
         +----------+------------+-----------+-----------+-----------+-----------+